ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Purpose:** To provide support, coaching, and candor that helps your direct report grow, succeed, and excel.

 **Brief Overview**
 One-on-ones (i.e. 1-1s) are the most valuable tool in your management utility belt and the most essential meeting to have with your direct report.
-They help you stay connected with members of your team, understand what is going well, what's not, what can be improved, and more.

-Furthermore, these meetings help you remove roadblocks, coach, mentor, and develop your people - empowering them to become the most bad-ass versions of themselves!
+These meetings help you remove roadblocks, coach, mentor, and develop your people - empowering them to become the most bad-ass versions of themselves!

 Yeah, these meetings are essential.

-One-on-ones help us empathize with and better understand our direct reports.
-Through one-on-ones we can gain informal feedback and address morale issues, while ensuring better engagement, productivity, and reduced turnover.

-> Conducting effective one-on-ones is the single most important investment you can make in your team.

-One-on-ones are the lifeblood of an open, healthy, communicative, safe, and effective working relationship.
-One-on-ones are for the employee, it is _their_ meeting.
+Fundamentally, one-on-ones (as with every meeting outlined) are for the employee, it is _their_ meeting.
 Listen, ask questions, and be present.
 Conduct them in private and ensure a safe space.

+One-on-ones help us empathize, connect with, and better understand our direct reports - creating an enriched working environment and enhanced sense of belonging.
+Through one-on-ones we can also gain informal feedback and address morale issues, while ensuring better engagement, productivity, and reduced turnover.

+> Conducting effective one-on-ones is the single most important investment you can make in your team.

+One-on-ones are the lifeblood of an open, healthy, and effective working relationship.
 The other meetings outlined in this article flow out of this one.
-If you are having great one-on-ones it will make the other meetings that much more productive.
+If you are having great one-on-ones it will make the other meetings that much more productive!

 **Agenda and topics**:
   - The agenda is driven by the direct report.
     - Here is a great link to share with your direct reports on [preparing for an effective one-on-one with your manager](https://knowyourteam.com/blog/2018/01/03/7-ways-to-prepare-for-an-effective-one-on-one-meeting-with-your-manager/)
     - As a manager come prepared with questions; take notes, keep promises, and follow up
-  - Topics include: priorities, roadblocks, accomplishments, frustrations, feedback; it is _not_ a status update
+  - Topics include: priorities, roadblocks, accomplishments, frustrations, feedback, and what is "top of mind" for your direct report; it is _not_ a status update

 **Frequency**: weekly, bi-weekly (based on [task relevant maturity](https://getlighthouse.com/blog/management-concept/))